revolution-robotics/roadrunner-debian/README.md

 sudo MACHINE=revo-roadrunner-mx7 ./revo_make_debian.sh -c modules
 ```

-## Populate root filesystem with Debian
+## Populate root and recovery filesystems with Debian
 Import a Debian GPG-signing key so that the integrity of installed packages
 can be verified: